lyozamp/School_District_Analysis/Deliverable3.md

 ## How is the school summary affected?

+In the original analysis, the overall passing rate for Thomas High School was concerning to the school board as being too high at a rate of 91%.
+After removing the 9th grade students from the data and calculating based off of the 10th-12th grade students only the overall passing rate lowered to 65%.

 ![image](https://github.com/lyozamp/School_District_Analysis/blob/main/images/School_summary.PNG)

 ## How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+In the original analysis, the school district was in disbelief that Thomas High School's performance put them in the ranking of 2nd in the district.
+After adjusting the 9th grade data to be removed, there was a drastic change in the schools ranking putting them from 8th from the bottom and moving their rank towards the middle of the ranking of all the schools.

 ![image](https://github.com/lyozamp/School_District_Analysis/blob/main/images/ThomasHighSchoolPerformance.PNG)